soulmaestro/craft2vendor/readme.md

-this lists all known to me craft2vendor options in WoW BfA-shuffles incoming (known but not yet posted)
+this lists all known to me craft2vendor options in WoW.
+BfA-shuffles incoming (known but not yet posted)